ytakefuji/counting-for-entomologists/README.md

 # counting the number of dead bugs for entomologists
 <pre>
 Counting the number of dead bugs or insect corpses on a plane is a very time-consuming task.
-This repository shows how to use a Python program (pillbug_count.py) to automatically calculate the number of dead bugs or the number of insect corpses on a plane for entomologists.
+This repository shows how to use a Python program (pillbug_count.py) for novice users to automatically calculate the number of dead bugs or the number of insect corpses on a plane for entomologists.

 In order to run pillbug_count.py, you should see the following repository for installing the necessary libraries:
 <a href="https://github.com/ytakefuji/python-novice"> How to install libraries</a>

-1. To install a Python environment on your operating system (Windows, Mac, Linux), download a Miniconda3 .sh file or .exe file for Python3.8 or Python3.7 from the following site: https://docs.conda.io/en/latest/miniconda.html
+1. To install an executable Python environment on your operating system (Windows, Mac, Linux), download a Miniconda3 .sh file or .exe file for Python3.8 or Python3.7 from the following site: https://docs.conda.io/en/latest/miniconda.html
-2. Double-click Miniconda3 .exe file or run the following bash command:
+2. Double-click Miniconda3 .exe file or run the following bash command on your terminal:
    $ bash Miniconda3XXX.sh
 3. You need to install opencv libray, type the following pip command for installation:
    $ pip install opencv-python